matheusportela/Multiagent-RL/README.md

 purposes.
 The one we will be using is [Project 5: Classification](http://ai.berkeley.edu/classification.html), which provides an arena mimicking the complete Pac-Man game, including various ghosts.

+Start by installing Python 2.7 and its Tkinter package.
+In Ubuntu/Debian, this can be achieved by running the following
+command:

+`sudo apt-get install python python-tk`

 Start installing by downloading the `.zip` file located [here](http://ai.berkeley.edu/classification.html).
 Not all files are necessary for our purposes since most of them are evaluation features.
-Here is the list of files that should be maintained, the others can be safely discarded.
+A stripped-down version of the simulator can be downloaded [here](https://mega.co.nz/#!otcGnJAb!IZ6MLmS2fMwu2MPyGWKCGhJMRul4SgiPelk08wEjOP4).
+Here is the list of files that must be maintained, the others can be safely discarded.

 * `layouts/` directory
 * `game.py`